alexschmid3/15.S60_2023/4_advanced_deep_learning/README.md

-# Lecture 5: Advanced Deep Learning
+# Lecture 4: Advanced Deep Learning

 This session is divided in 4 parts:
-- Part 1: Review on NNs and Extended Notions on CNNs
+- Part 1: Review on Neural Networks and Extended Notions on CNNs
 - Part 2: Tutorial on Transfer Learning for Computer Vision using Keras
 - Part 3: Sequential Tasks and Recurrent Neural Networks
 - Part 4: Advanced Deep Learning Concepts and Buzzwords